Simplicity and Style

 One of the first things we do in a pantry to save space is to remove bulky packaging.
 Decanting snacks, cereal, baking supplies and pasta not only looks pretty, but helps you see how much of each item you have!

 Oils, vinegars, and any bottled sauces work best on a rotating turntable.
 This prevents them from getting "lost" in the back of the shelf.
-The Brightroom brand from Target has affordable turntables in various sizes so you can easily find one that fits your space.
+We love these acrylic turntables from Amazon and these turntables from Target for an affordble way to organize bottles and condiments.

 Step 3: Take it All Out!